AT&T is sued for $1.35 bln over technology to synchronize smart devices

 The case is Network Apps LLC et al v AT&T Inc et al, U.S. District Court, Southern District of New York, No. 21-00718.

-(Reporting by Sheila Dang and Jonathan Stempel in New York Editing by Sonya Hepinstall)
+(Reporting by Sheila Dang and Jonathan Stempel in New York Editing by Sonya Hepinstall and Louise Heavens)

 ((jon.stempel@thomsonreuters.com; +1 646 223 6317; Reuters Messaging: jon.stempel.thomsonreuters.com@reuters.net))